Academic dress of the University of Manchester: Introduction

 The University of Manchester was created as a result of the merger of UMIST and the Victoria University of Manchester in 2004.
 Rather than adapt the academic dress of its predecessor institutions, the university appointed Ede & Ravenscroft to create a new range of academic robes upon its foundation.

 In the university regulations it states: "Those Members of the University who are entitled to wear academic dress shall do so at the ceremonials of the University."
 The wearing of academic dress is confined to occasions of high ceremony, especially graduation congregations, therefore undergraduate gowns for university-wide purposes do not exist, neither do 'undress robes' for doctors.
 However, in a few traditional halls of residence undergraduates wear academic gowns at formal dinners, held biweekly at St. Anselm Hall and twice a term at Hulme Hall.
+Manchester undergraduate gowns were traditionally black undergraduate gowns (u1 on the Groves classification system) with red piping around the yoke.
+These are now worn only at Hulme Hall, where they are supplied by Ede & Ravenscroft.
 Also, university staff participating in ceremonies as ushers wear a black gown of a different pattern than that prescribed for bachelor or master graduates.

 At a University of Manchester graduation ceremony the graduands wear the academic dress appropriate to the qualification they are about to be awarded.
 Mortarboards or Tudor bonnets are worn at the finish of the ceremony and in procession, but held in the hand otherwise.
 Officers of the university and participating academics wear their headgear throughout, except when tipping their hats to the presiding officer and speakers.